Canada–Germany relations: Good terms between Canada and Germany

 In the 1970s, Canadian-West German relations were unusually friendly and close due to the friendship between the Prime Minister Pierre Trudeau and the Chancellor Helmut Schmidt.
 John G. H. Halstead, the Canadian ambassador in Bonn stated that the "no tanks, no trade" dispute said to have occurred at a 1975 Trudeau-Schmidt summit was a "myth".
 However, the summit did end with Schmidt promising to lobby the EEC to lower tariffs on Canadian goods in exchange for a promise from Trudeau to spend more on NATO.
 Schmidt told Trudeau that he wanted closer relations with Canada, saying he envisioned West Germany as having two North American partners instead of one.
 A major aspect of Trudeau's foreign policy in the 1970s was to seek a "rebalancing" of the Canadian economy by seeking to trade more with the EEC and Japan as a way to reduce American economic leverage over Canada.
 Schmidt's declaration of support for the "rebalancing" was greatly welcomed in Ottawa.
 Trudeau further had the Canadian Army buy 128 West German-built Leopard tanks in order to booster the West German arms industry, over the opposition of the Finance department which felt buying the tanks was wasteful.
-Canada established diplomatic relations with the German Democratic Republic on 1st August 1975.

 On 17 September 1991, the Canadian Defense Minister Marcel Masse announced that Canada would be pulling out its brigade in Germany by 1995 unless the Germans wanted the brigade to remain.
 Ultimately, the brigade left two years earlier than planned with all the Canadian forces leaving Germany on 30 July 1993.

+East Germany

+Canada established diplomatic relations with the German Democratic Republic on 1 August 1975.
+The GDR's legation to Canada was resident at the East German embassy in Washington, D.C. until 1987, when GDR opened an embassy in Ottawa.
+Canada's diplomatic mission to the GDR was accredited to the Canadian Embassy in Warsaw.
+Canada had been considering locations in East Berlin to open an embassy in October 1989, only weeks before the fall of the Berlin Wall.
+Relations between Canada and the GDR ended after the reunification of Germany, and the GDR's embassy in Ottawa was closed.